rocky-linux/documentation/docs/guides/contribute/beginners.md

 ## Submit an update

-_Add a missing word, correct an error, clarify a confusing bit of text._
+_Add a missing word, correct an error, or clarify a confusing bit of text._

 1. Start on the page you want to update.